 Your Board of Directors has pleasure in presenting the 33rd AnnualReport on the business and operations of your Company together with the Audited FinancialStatements for the financial year ended 31st March 2020.

-Your Company's financial performance (Standalone & Consolidated) for the financialyear ended 31st March 2019 is summarized below:
+Your Company's financial performance (standalone and consolidated) forthe financial year ended 31st March 2020 is summarized below:

 |Attributable to: || || || || |

 |Shareholders of the Company ||- ||- ||227.25 ||219.91 |

 |Opening Balance of Retained Earnings ||872.09 ||763.37 ||868.55 ||723.94 |

 |Impact on account of Change in Accounting Policy : || || || || |